 influence spread across the region when he had enough wealth to harvest 30,000 bags of rice a year.
-But things took a turn for the worst when his uncle was killed for his belief in Catholicism.
+But things took a turn for the worse when his uncle was killed for his belief in Catholicism.
 This could’ve been due to the Open Port Policy which forced the country to open its ports after immense pressure from Japan.
 During this time, the invasion of imperialism was the root of racism and maltreatment against Catholic belief.